dopplertask/doppler/README.md

 # doppler
-Doppler is a revolutionary open-source software that allows you to automate tasks easily.
+Doppler is a revolutionary open-source software that allows you to easily automate tasks.
 Whether it’s a bunch of bash scripts or just starting your car remotely, you can automate it.
-You can build, run, reuse and share automations with anyone around the globe.
+Build, run, reuse and share automations with anyone around the globe.

 On top of all of this life-simplifying project, we are striving to make an climate friendly software that is fast, easy and consumes as little resources as possible.

 ## Build status
 [![Build Status](https://travis-ci.org/dopplertask/doppler.svg?branch=master)](https://travis-ci.org/dopplertask/doppler)